Fresh-Quail/Fit-Tracker/README.md

 * Jerry Xiao: jexiao8211
 * Emil Ekambaram: Lime029

-⋅⋅⋅Shared the role of Backend/Frontend Developer among all group members⋅⋅ ⋅⋅⋅Created an accompanying technical report of the project including:⋅⋅ ⋅⋅⋅⋅⋅⋅ * DevOps Pipeline Specification⋅⋅
+   Shared the role of Backend/Frontend Developer among all group members Created an accompanying technical report of the project including:⋅⋅
+       * DevOps Pipeline Specification⋅⋅
-⋅⋅⋅⋅⋅⋅ * Architecture and Design Specifications⋅⋅
+       * Architecture and Design Specifications⋅⋅
-⋅⋅⋅⋅⋅⋅ * Historical burndown chart and historical cumulative flow⋅⋅ ⋅⋅⋅⋅⋅⋅ * Tech-debt and known bugs⋅⋅
+       * Historical burndown chart and historical cumulative flow⋅⋅ ⋅⋅⋅⋅⋅⋅ * Tech-debt and known bugs⋅⋅